bongiozzo/musica_mustdie/output/band_zombierob.md

 # Zombie, Rob

+(ex-White Zombie)

-Дискография
+## Дискография

-"Hellbilly Deluxe" 1998, Metal
+### "Hellbilly Deluxe" 1998, Metal

+  1. Call of the Zombie (Humphrey/Zombie)
+  2. Superbeast (Humphrey/Zombie)
+  3. Dragula (Humphrey/Zombie)
+  4. Living Dead Girl (Humphrey/Zombie)
+  5. Perversion 99 (Humphrey/Zombie)
+  6. Demonoid Phenomenon (Humphrey/Zombie)
+  7. Spookshow Baby (Humphrey/Zombie)
+  8. How to Make a Monster (Humphrey/Zombie)
+  9. Meet the Creeper (Humphrey/Zombie)
+  10. The Ballad of Resurrection Joe and Rosa...
+(Humphrey/Zombie)
+  11. What Lurks on Channel X?
+(Humphrey/Zombie)
+  12. Return of the Phantom Stranger (Humphrey/Zombie)
+  13. The Beginning of the End (Humphrey/Zombie)

+Chris Lord-Alge  -  Mixing
+Tom Baker  -  Mastering
+Paul DeCarli  -  Programming
+Scott Humphrey  -  Programming, Producer, Engineer, Mixing Tommy Lee  -  Drums
+Rob Zombie  -  Vocals, Producer
+Danny Lohner  -  Bass, Guitar
+Frank Gryner  -  Engineer
+Mark Matcho  -  Bass, Guitar
+Tempesta  -  Drums
+Blasko  -  Bass
+Riggs  -  Guitar

-"American Made Music to Strip By" 1999, Metal "Sinister Urge" 2001, Metal
+### "American Made Music to Strip By" 1999, Metal

+  1. Dragula (Zombie) - 4:37
+  2. Superbeast (Zombie) - 3:58
+  3. How to Make a Monster (Zombie) - 4:02
+  4. Living Dead Girl (Zombie) - 4:09
+  5. Spookshow Baby (Zombie) - 4:35
+  6. Demonoid Phenomenon (Zombie) - 4:36
+  7. The Ballad of Resurrection Joe and Rosa...
+(Zombie) - 5:38
+  8. What Lurks on Channel X?
+[XXX Mix] (Zombie) - 4:07
+  9. Meet the Creeper (Zombie) - 4:47
+  10. Return of the Phantom Stranger (Zombie) - 3:32
+  11. Superbeast [Girl on a Motorcycle Mix] (Zombie) - 3:49
+  12. Meet the Creeper [Brute Man & Wonder Girl Mix] (Zombie) - 3:45

+Praga Khan  -  Mixing
+Oliver Adams  -  Mixing
+Charles Clouser  -  Mixing
+DJ Lethal  -  Mixing
+Scott Humphrey  -  Producer
+Rob Zombie  -  Vocals, Producer, Art Direction, Design, Photography, Illustrations Mark Weiss  -  Photography
+Gene Kirkland  -  Photography
+Chris Vrenna  -  Mixing
+Chapman Baehler  -  Photography
+Frank Gryner  -  Engineer
+Joe Giron  -  Photography
+Steve Duda  -  Mixing

+### "Sinister Urge" 2001, Metal

+1. Sinners Inc.
+2. Demon Speeding
+3. Dead Girl Superstar
+4. Never Gonna Stop (The Red, Red Kroovy)
+5. Iron Head
+6. (Go to) California
+7. Feel So Numb
+8. Transylvania
+9. Bring Her Down (To Crippletown)
+10. Scum of the Earth
+11. House of 1000 Corpses

-"Educated Horses" 2006, Metal
+### "Educated Horses" 2006, Metal

+01. Sawdust in the Blood
+02. American Witch
+03. Foxy, Foxy
+04. Seventeen Year Locust
+05. The Scorpion Sleeps
+06. 100 Ways
+07. Let It All Bleed Out
+08. Death of it All
+09. Ride
+10. The Devil's Rejects
+11. Lords of Salem

-"Zombie Live" 2007, Metal
+### "Zombie Live" 2007, Metal

-"Hellbilly Deluxe 2" 2010, Metal
+### "Hellbilly Deluxe 2" 2010, Metal

-"Mondo Sex Head" 2012, Metal
+### "Mondo Sex Head" 2012, Metal

-"Venomous Rat Regeneration Vendor" 2013, Metal "Spookshow International: Live" 2015, Metal
+### "Venomous Rat Regeneration Vendor" 2013, Metal

+### "Spookshow International: Live" 2015, Metal

-"The Electric Warlock Acid Witch Satanic Orgy Celebration Dispenser" 2016, Metal
+### "The Electric Warlock Acid Witch Satanic Orgy Celebration Dispenser" 2016, Metal

+01. The Last Of The Demons Defeated
+02. Satanic Cyanide!
+The Killer Rocks On!
+03. The Life And Times Of A Teenage Rock God
+04. Well, Everybody's Fucking In A U.F.O.
+05. A Hearse Overturns With The Coffin Bursting Open
+06. The Hideous Exhibitions Of A Dedicated Gore Whore
+07. Medication For The Melancholy
+08. In The Age Of The Consecrated Vampire We All Get High
+09. Super-Doom-Hex-Gloom Part One
+10. In The Bone Pile
+11. Get Your Boots On!
+That's The End Of Rock And Roll
+12. Wurdalak

 ## Отношения с другими группами